• Skip to primary navigation

 2 eggs, at room temperature

-• Add the milk, vanilla, orange juice, and cognac (if using) and beat until well combined.
-Don't worry if it looks curdled, this is normal.
+• Add the milk, vanilla, orange juice, and cognac (if using).
+Beat until combined.
+The mixture may look slightly curdled - this is normal.

-• Gradually add half of the flour mixture, 1 cup at a time.
-Start beating on low speed, until the flour is just combined.
-Use a rubber spatula to add the remaining flour and fold it in.
+• Gradually add half of the flour mixture, about 1 cup at a time, mixing on low speed until just combined.
+Add the remaining flour and gently fold it in with a spatula.

-• Cover the dough with plastic wrap and let it rest for about half an hour.
+• Cover the dough with plastic wrap and let it rest for about 30 minutes.

-• Make the egg wash: In a small bowl, mix the egg yolk with the water.
+• Make the egg wash: In a small bowl, whisk together the egg yolk and water.

 1 egg yolk, 1 teaspoon water